teambtcmap/btcmap-wiki/src/general/tagging-instructions.md

 `payment:bitcoin=yes` - This is a [very popular legacy tag](https://taginfo.openstreetmap.org/tags/payment:bitcoin=yes#overview) implying both `currency:XBT=yes` and `payment:onchain=yes`.
 You should remove the `payment:bitcoin=yes` tag when adding the `currency:XBT=yes` tag.

 We still search for these legacy tags for general display in the apps, but we won't be specific on the payment types supported.
-You should really removing them when updating with the current tagging rules.
+You should really remove them when updating with the current tagging rules.

 Here is the [full list](https://data.btcmap.org/legacy-nodes.html) of the legacy places and you are encouraged to verify them.
 Clicking on any place in that list will open the [OSM iD editor](https://learnosm.org/en/beginner/id-editor/#the-id-editor).
 If the place still exists, modify it using the guidance above.
 If the place doesn't exist, you can remove it from OSM.
 In a case when a place still exists but no longer accepts bitcoins, simply remove the `payment:bitcoin=yes` tag.